abhishekpingale22/jenkins-sample/jenkins-D1.md

 - This can to run a Pipeline Job as per SDLC Environment or any other value to be passed on Job Runtime.
 - Under a specific jenkins project, select `Configure` option, select the checkbox `This project is parameterized` and `Add Parameter`
 - For testing the value of the runtime parameter, keep `Source Code Management` as `None`
-- The parameters are available as environment variables.
+- The parameters are available as `environment variables`.
 So a shell $PARAM_VAR,can be used to access these values.

+#### Integrate Jenkins with Github Repo
 - Select the GitHub project checkbox and set the Project URL to point to your GitHub Repository. `https://github.com/YourUserName/`

 - Under Source Code Management Section: Provide the Github Repository URL of the Maven Project, keep the branch as master.